tytydraco/yessleep/out/I_was_an_editor_for_a_TV_show_about_the_paranormal_The_following_interview_was_never_aired.md

 RR: Why do musicians sing sad songs when they're sad?
 Why do people leave notes for their loved ones to find before offing themselves?
 Hell, why are we having this conversation now?

-JJ: So, it’s less a message and more like… an act of catharsis, kind of.
+JJ: So, you're saying it’s less a message and more like… an act of catharsis, kind of.
 Alright, Richard, one last question and I think we can wrap it up.
 I’m curious, does that "blueprint" of yours mention anything about what's outside the universe?

 RR: What do you mean?